kamillionlabs/hateoflux/README.md

 ## Backlog

-* Pagination in assemblers
-* Reactive assemblers
+* changelog
-* Make its own entity
 * RequiredXyz() - Consistent behaviour: Exception or null
-* @NonNull and checks on Assembler methods
 * Javadocs on assembler
-* changelog
 * linkTo()
     * Build links with base URL
     * set "templated" attribute if href is a template; otherwise it shouldn't